 If you are a wine lover and want to provide the best conditions for your wines, consider buying a wine cooler.
 Wine coolers are special refrigerators that offer the perfect conditions for wine.

-A regular refrigerator isn’t a proper place to store wine in the long term.
+A regular refrigerator is not a proper place to store wine in the long term.
 It cools down food and drinks to 41-45°F (5-7°C).
 Low temperatures that low can mute delicate aromas.
-Thus, you shouldn’t store wine too long there.
+Thus, you shouldn not store wine too long there.
 Besides, household fridges tend to be very dry storages, and they vibrate constantly.
 As explained above, both dryness and vibrations can damage wines.

 Wine coolers are designed to provide the optimal temperature and the right level of humidity for wine.
-Also, they don’t vibrate.
-By storing wine in these special fridges, you also ensure that it doesn’t suffer from the food smells in your regular fridge.
+Also, they do not vibrate.
+By storing wine in these special fridges, you also ensure that it does not suffer from the food smells in your regular fridge.
 Many wine refrigerators even allow you to set up two different cooling areas.
 These allow you to store different types of wine at the right temperatures.

 Wine Fridge